ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 ## **Requirements**

-You need an [installed client](../../build/installation.md) to read or write Caip10Links.

 You need an [installed client](../../build/installation.md), [authenticated user](../../build/authentication.md), and a third-party blockchain provider (i.e. wallet) to perform writes to Caip10Links.
 If you only wish to query Caip10Links then you do not need authentication.

 ## **Write API**